Hydration number

 are typically surrounded by 4 to 6 water molecules in their primary hydration shell.
 This arrangement reflects the ion's charge density and size, leading to strong ion-dipole interactions with water molecules.
 In contrast, chloride ions generally have a hydration number closer to 6 due to their larger ionic radius and more distributed charge, which allows them to stabilize a larger number of water molecules in their hydration shell.

 These hydration characteristics result from the dynamic nature of hydration shells, where water molecules frequently exchange positions between the inner and outer layers, influenced by the strength of ion-water interactions and water-water hydrogen bonding.
 This behavior has been observed through experimental studies and molecular dynamics simulations.

 A variety of definitions exist for hydration number.
-One such approach counts the number of water molecules bound to the compound more strongly (by 13.3 kcal/mol or more) than they are bound to other water molecules.
+One such approach counts the number of water molecules bound to the compound more strongly (by 13.3 kcal per mole or more) than they are bound to other water molecules.
 Hydration number estimates are not limited to integer values (for instance, estimates for sodium include 4, 4.6, 5.3, 5.5, 5.6, 6, 6.5, and 8), with some of the spread of estimated values being due to differing detection methods.